 Is your POS or platform out of date?
 Attractive graphics and ease-of-use heighten user experience.
 An out of date platform could be costing you customers.

 A standard feature of new technology is its ability to work with other software.
 For example, accounting software automates repetitive tasks to improve workflow.
 Invoices created through e-commerce software auto-fills into your accounting software.
-CRM tools generate automatic emails to customers about appointments or as a follow up to a purchase.
+Customer relationship management tools generate automatic emails to customers about appointments or as a follow-up to a purchase.

 Having to open and close different programs can cause confusion, mistakes, and be more of a headache than the software is worth.

 Many software solutions are now useable anywhere you have wifi access.
 This opens up your flexibility in running your business.

 Most new software companies on the market will let you take it for a test run.
 For customized software, the vendor should be able to show you how it works with your company’s data.
 The product should work with your current applications with relative ease.